 There may be many focal ischemic sequelae resulting from the aforementioned pathophysiological changes.
-These can cause seizures in the central nervous system and other similar changes in the other organ systems, sometimes leading to a severe multisystem disease.
+These can cause seizures in the central nervous system and similar changes in the other organ systems, sometimes leading to severe multisystem disease.

 Symptoms of Hemolytic Anemia